Engineering Science Education Conference (ESEC)

 You may have heard about EngSci having a high ‘drop out’ rate.
 So first, let’s clarify terms: When people talk about “dropping out” they usually mean leaving a program (or even the university) because they failed academic courses in the program.
 This is very different from transferring from one program to another.
 In fact, the vast majority of students who leave EngSci are transferring to another program by choice, not because they did not meet the academic standards.
 Some of their reasons include:

 Some students decide they want to focus on a specific field of engineering directly rather than waiting two years before specializing.
 This is the most common reason for transferring out of EngSci.
 After some exposure to different engineering topics in first-year courses, students transfer into a different U of T Engineering program because they discover that they are simply more interested in that program.
-Note: You have to do this before the transfer deadlines.

 Others want to better balance academics and extracurriculars*.
 EngSci is an academically challenging program, so while you may be doing well marks-wise, you may still want some more time to join more clubs, hold a part-time job, or practice a skill/hobby.